Thelma Ritter

-Thelma Ritter (February 14, 1902 – February 5, 1969) was an American character actress with a strong New York accent who took working-class roles.
-She received a Tony Award and six Academy award nominations, more than any other actress in the category.
+Thelma Ritter (February 14, 1902 – February 5, 1969) was an American character actress who, known for her strong New York City accent, diminutive size, and plain look, favored working-class roles.
+She earned a Tony Award and six Academy Award nominations for Best Supporting Actress, more than any other actress in the category.

-Ritter received six nominations for the Academy Award for Best Supporting Actress for her performances in All About Eve (1950), The Mating Season (1951), With a Song in My Heart (1952), Pickup on South Street (1953), Pillow Talk (1959), and Birdman of Alcatraz (1962).
-Her other notable film roles include in Miracle on 34th Street (1947), Rear Window (1954), The Misfits (1961), and How the West Was Won (1962).
+These nominations were for her performances in All About Eve (1950), The Mating Season (1951), With a Song in My Heart (1952), Pickup on South Street (1953), Pillow Talk (1959), and Birdman of Alcatraz (1962).
+Her other film roles include those in Miracle on 34th Street (1947), Rear Window (1954), The Misfits (1961), and How the West Was Won (1962).

-She shared the 1958 Tony Award for Best Actress in a Musical for her performance in the musical New Girl in Town with co-star Gwen Verdon.
+Ritter shared the 1958 Tony Award for Best Actress in a Musical for performance in the musical New Girl in Town with her co-star Gwen Verdon.
 She received a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series nomination for Goodyear Television Playhouse in 1956.

-Early and family life
+Early and personal life

-Ritter was born in Brooklyn, New York, on February 14, 1902, the first child of Charles and Lucy Ritter, both natives of the United States.
-Her father at that time was a bookkeeper, and he became a shore company's office manager.
+Ritter was born in Brooklyn, New York, on February 14, 1902, the first child of Charles and Lucy Ritter.
+Her father was a bookkeeper, later an office manager.

-At age 11, Ritter portrayed Puck in a semi-professional dramatic society's production of A Midsummer Night's Dream.
-As a teenager, she appeared in high-school plays and stock companies.
-She later received formal training at the American Academy of Dramatic Arts (ADA).
-That training came after her initial effort to attend the academy was rebuffed.
-After graduating from Manual Training High School, she achieved her goal of studying at ADA.
+At age 11, Ritter played Puck in a semi-professional dramatic society's production of A Midsummer Night's Dream.
+As a teenager she appeared in high-school plays and stock companies.
+After initially being rebuffed, she received formal training at the American Academy of Dramatic Arts (ADA) upon her graduation from Manual Training High School in Park Slope, Brooklyn.